-Ingo is a professor of management at the Schulich School of Business, which he joined in 2003.
-In addition to his teaching responsibilities, he serves as the course director for Skills for Leadership, a signature course in Schulich’s MBA Program, and as program director for the Schulich Mini-MBA at the Schulich Executive Education Centre.
+Ingo has been a professor at the Schulich School of Business since 2003 and is currently director of the Strategy Field Study, the capstone project of the Schulich MBA and IMBA programs.
+He also serves as course coordinator for Skills for Leadership, a signature course in Schulich’s MBA Program and as program director for the Schulich Mini-MBA at the Schulich Executive Education Centre.

-Ingo has worked with companies such as BMO, P&G and Cargill as well as non-profit organizations in executive development and on research projects.
+Ingo has worked with companies and organizations such as BMO, Toyota Canada, University Health Network, P&G, Cargill and the Ontario Association of Children’s Aid Societies in executive development and on research projects.
 His work has been published in the Academy of Management Review, the Journal of Business Research, the Journal of Managerial Psychology and Advances in Strategic Management.

 His research and teaching interests include complexity science and leadership, change processes in organizations, creativity and alternative forms of organizing.
-He has taught in university degree and executive programs in North America, South America and Europe.
-Ingo is the winner of the Seymour Schulich Award for Teaching Excellence (2nd Place) in 2004 and has received 10 nominations for the Award in the past 15 years.
+He has taught in university degree and executive programs in North America, South America, Asia and Europe.
+Ingo has received 10 nominations for the Seymour Schulich Award for Teaching Excellence, winning the award in 2004.